ctzsnooze/FPV_Australia/README.md

 Yes.
 The process is complex.
 In principle, getting formal approval to fly FPV someone's farm, or to fly FPV at a local park, is no different from that undertaken by a club.

+I will provide more information on how to do this here as soon as I can.

 ## Why would we bother to get approval just to fly at a local field, or a friend's private rural property?

 If you have FPV approval for a local park, or a rural farm proprty, then you can share an FPV video from there without risk of being fined - assuming you flew in full compliance with the general model aircraft safety rules as well as the additional specific conditions of the exemption.